+What is a floppy disk's longevity?
 A floppy disk is a format that is not used often nowadays.
 New computers do not come equipped with floppy drives and the demands of high storage capacities for files being generated nowadays make this format irrelevant.
-Older disks may have degraded and may not readable due to errors and drives to read the disks may no longer be available or may not be functioning, it is best to copy the information from them onto another storage medium as soon as possible.
+Older disks may have degraded and may not readable due to errors.
+In fact, the average lifetime for this time of media is 5 to 15 years with storage under room temperature and relative humidity conditions.
+Because most diskettes in collections will be greater than 15 years old and the drives to read the disks may no longer be available or may not be functioning, it is best to copy the information from the disks onto another storage medium as soon as possible.

 After the copying has been performed, there is still the issue of being able to open the files since the file types or software used to open the files may not be available anymore.
 This is a common problem with all older file formats, especially those not widely used.

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.